 The treatment of adolescents requires a very different approach, skill set and knowledge base than those required to treat adults.
 Youth have specific needs related to their physical, emotional, and social development.
 It is important to know if the directors and staff members of any adolescent program have a history of successfully treating adolescents.
 It is also important to know if the treatment of adolescents has been, and remains, the primary professional focus of every team member.
 The treatment of youth should be a provider’s long term focus rather than something they have recently shifted to, or something they do on the side.
 Many programs divide their attention between youth and adults, or “young adults.”
 At Paradigm Treatment we exclusively treat adolescents.

-Our single focus is residential treatment for youth.
-We credit this single focus for much of our success.
+While we offer residential treatment and teletherapy (TELECare), our primary focus is residential treatment for youth.
 We do not funnel clients into an outpatient program, or “extended care” facilities.
 Rather we provide effective treatment that allows young people to get back to their lives.

 Please bring enough comfortable clothing to last one week to ten days.
 You might also want to include a light jacket, as the ocean breeze can be cool in the early morning and evening hours.
 You will likely also want to bring your own grooming supplies as most of us have a specific brand of soap, toothpaste, shampoo, etc. that we prefer.
 We provide towels, pillows, and blankets, but you may bring your own if you wish.
 In addition, you are welcome to bring photos, a stuffed animal, or other personal items that might bring you comfort while you are in the program.
 We ask that you not bring items that are valuable, irreplaceable, or that hold great sentimental value, as we cannot guarantee that the items will remain safe.